hpe-dev-incubator/hpe-dev-portal/content/blog/automate-boot-from-san-target-configurations-using-redfish.md

 Download and install the [HPE RESTful Interface Tool](https://www.hpe.com/info/resttool)  (version 4.1.0.0 or later) on the system you will initiate the automation actions from.

-Once the RESTful Interface tool (referred to as iLOrest in the remainder of the document) has been installed, you can review the current boot target and their order of execution by following the steps below
+Once the RESTful Interface tool (referred to as iLOREST in the remainder of the document) has been installed, you can review the current boot target and their order of execution by following the steps below

 `ilorest login <ilo-ip> -u <ilo-user> -p password`

 `ilorest bootorder`

-Refer to the [iLOrest documentation](https://hewlettpackard.github.io/python-redfish-utility/#bootorder-command) for more information on this command.
+Refer to the iLOREST[documentation](https://hewlettpackard.github.io/python-redfish-utility/#bootorder-command) for more information on this command.

 # Configuration Steps

-Now that you have gathered the pre-requisite information and installed the ilorest tool, let’s discuss the detailed steps for implementing the automation.
+Now that you have gathered the pre-requisite information and installed the iLOREST tool, let’s discuss the detailed steps for implementing the automation.

 ## Step 1: Ensure that the `FCScanPolicy` value is set to ‘AllTargets’